gouniverse/hb/README.md

 - No need to embed HTML files
 - No need for using template files
 - Full reuse of the code
-- Filly eliminates the quirks of the template package
+- Fully eliminates the quirks of the standard template package
-- Great for email templates
+- Great for email templates too
-- Easily composable
+- Nice looking fluent interface
+- Easy to extend and build your own flavor on top

 ## Example